yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/manage-access.md

 showAsideToc: true
 ---

-Invite other users to your cloud so that they can create, manage, and connect to clusters, and add IP allow lists.
-Invited users cannot perform cloud administration tasks.
+Invite team members to your cloud so that they can create, manage, and connect to clusters.

-You must be signed in as the Admin user (the user who created the Yugabyte Cloud account) to invite other users.
+You must be signed in as an Admin user to invite other users.

-The **Users** tab displays a list of users that have been invited to the cloud, including their email, display name, role, and status.
+The **Users** tab displays a list of users that are either active or have been invited to the cloud, including their email, display name, role, and status.

 ![Admin Users page](/images/yb-cloud/cloud-admin-users.png)

 ## User roles

-A Yugabyte Cloud user is either a Developer or the console Admin.
+A Yugabyte Cloud user is either an Admin or a Developer.

 ### Admin

-The Admin user is the primary account user (the user who created the Yugabyte Cloud account), and has full access to all cloud console features.
-There is only one Admin account, and this account cannot be deleted or transferred.
+Admin users have full access to all cloud console features.
+There must always be at least one Admin account.
+The primary account user (the user who created the Yugabyte Cloud account) is automatically assigned an Admin role.

 ### Developer

-Anyone who has been invited to the cloud by the Admin user is assigned the Developer role.
-Developer users have access to cluster management, but cannot perform any administrative tasks, including the following:
+Developer users have access to all cloud features, with the exception of administrative tasks, including the following:

 - invite users to the cloud.
-- delete other users.
+- delete or change the role of other users.
 - create a billing profile.

-To access a cluster database, you need to ask the Admin for the username and password of a database user created on your behalf.
+To access a cluster database, you need to ask an Admin for the username and password of a database user created on your behalf.

 ## Invite users

 You add users to your cloud by sending them an invitation.
-Only the Admin user can invite users.
+Only an Admin user can invite users.

 To invite a user:

-1. On the **Users** tab, click **Invite User** to display the **Invite User** dialog.
+1. On the **Admin** page, select the **Users** tab, then click **Invite User** to display the **Invite User** dialog.
-1. Enter the email address of the person you're inviting.
+1. Enter one or more email addresses of people you're inviting.
+1. Choose a role for the new users.
 1. Click **Invite**.

-The user will receive a verification email with a link to create their account and set up a password.
+Users will receive a verification email with a link to create their account and set up a password.
 Invitations expire after 24 hours.

 For users that have not responded to their invitation (their status is Invited), you can click **Resend Invite** to send a fresh invitation.

 ## Delete a user

-Only the Admin user can delete users.
-The Admin account cannot be deleted.
+Only an Admin user can delete users.
+You cannot delete your own account.

 To delete a user, click **Delete** next to the username in the list, then click **Confirm**.

+## Change a user's role

+Only an Admin user can change the role of other users.
+You cannot change your own role.

+To change a user's role, in the **User Role** column, select a role for the user.

 ## Reset your password